imrafaelmerino/java-fun/docs/README.md

 ```
 ## <a name="optics"><a/> Optics: Lenses, Optionals and Prism

-It’s ubiquitous to have to navigate through recursive data structures like records
+It’s ubiquitous to have to navigate through recursive data structures
-and tuples to find, insert, and modify data.
-It’s a cumbersome and error-prone task
+like records and tuples to find, insert, and modify data.
+It’s a
-(a NullPointerException is always lurking around) that requires a defensive style of
+cumbersome and error-prone task (a NullPointerException is always lurking
-programming with much boilerplate code.
+around) that requires a defensive style of programming with much boilerplate
+code.
 The more nested the structure is, the worse.
-The imperative style uses getters and setters with the mentioned inconveniences,
+The imperative style
+uses getters and setters with the mentioned inconveniences, whereas
-whereas Functional Programming uses optics to cope with these limitations,.
+Functional Programming uses optics to cope with these limitations,.

-Before getting into more details about optics and their implementation in java-fun,
+Before getting into more details about optics and their implementation
-I'm going to explain ADTs (Algebraic Data Types).
+in **java-fun**, I'm going to explain ADTs (Algebraic Data Types).

 A type is nothing else than a name for a set of values.
-Not like objects, they don't have
+Not like objects,
-any behavior.
+they don't have any behavior.
 We can operate with types.
-Given the types A and B and their domains:
+Given the types
+A and B and their domains:

 ```code